It was time. She’d fought against it for so long.

 And there he was, coming down the hall.
 Eliza tried to look distracted on her phone, but that failed miserably.
-His brown, shoulder-length hair reminded her of Aragorn from Lord of the Rings, and his muscular arms, and the way he smiled… She could feel her face blushing.
+His brown, shoulder-length hair, his muscular arms, and the way he smiled… She could feel her face blushing.

 She forgot everything she wanted to say.
 Eric was only seconds away from talking to her, and he already spotted her and waved.
 Her legs felt weak, her hands cold, her mind cloudy.
 He’s just going to say no. He’s going to laugh.
-Worst of all, he’ll be uncomfortable.
 Those were the only thoughts that came to mind, and then Eric said hi.